 - needed to pull the files that are being extracted from Workday and place them on the server

-- A small server - needed to hold the extracted Workday files, any backups of the application, and a scheduler that can kick off the command line jobs
+- needed to hold the extracted Workday files, any backups of the application, and a scheduler that can kick off the command line jobs

 - this is the automation utility that comes standard with OAC.
 Command line scripts can be created that will pick up the updated Workday files on the server, replace the current files in OAC, and then

 execute the metadata and data load rules.

 Assuming the automation process runs overnight, users will have the ability to access the most up to date actuals for the current year to provide for better and faster analysis.
 This process could be

 scheduled to run on more frequent intervals as required by the business.